scottoffen/pipeforge/docs/docs/pipeline-steps.md

 :::danger[Caution]

 - Steps **without** a `Filter` parameter will always be registered during the step discovery and registration process.
-- Steps **with** `Filter` parameter will only be registered if the same value is passed to the [registration extension method](./step-discovery.md).
+- Steps **with** `Filter` parameter will only be registered if a matching filter is passed to the [registration extension method](./pipeline-registration.md).

 :::

 ## Creating Custom Step Interfaces

 When building multiple pipelines (especially for the same context), it can be helpful to define a custom step interface for each one.
-This allows you to isolate steps to a specific pipeline, organize your code more clearly, and register only the relevant steps using dependency injection.
+This allows you to isolate steps to a specific pipeline, organize your code more clearly, and register and resolve only the relevant steps using dependency injection.

 To do this, you create a new interface that inherits from `IPipelineStep<TContext>` and use it as the marker type for step registration and execution.